hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The "VIP Lane" for AI Crawlers
 From a practical SEO standpoint, this is a Compute Efficiency play.

+It solves the "Semantic Reasoning Tax"—the massive amount of compute wasted by AI models trying to guess what a website is about before they can even begin to process its data.

 Today: An AI crawler spends $0.05 of compute power trying to figure out if your site is trustworthy and what it's about.

 With HESS: The crawler spends $0.0001 to read your stack file.